python-pillow/Pillow/docs/installation.rst

 * **libxcb** provides X11 screengrab support.

-* Before Pillow 3.3.0, **tcl/tk** was required when building, to later provide support for tkinter bitmap and photo images.
-Now, Pillow contains small tk/tcl header excerpts, and uses Python's tkinter module at runtime if it is installed.

 .. tab:: Linux

     If you didn't build Python from source, make sure you have Python's